zerotrustnetworkaccess/zerotrustnetworkaccess.info/README.md

 4. Make sure your code lints.
 5. Issue that pull request!

-### Any contributions you make will be under the MIT Software License
+### Any contributions you make will be under the GPL 3.0 License

 In short, when you submit code changes, your submissions are understood to be under the same [GPL 3.0](https://choosealicense.com/licenses/gpl-3.0/) license that covers the project.
 Feel free to contact the maintainers if that's a concern.